 Cephalhematoma Physical Effects

-Today it is more common for child births to be delivered by cesarean section when labor complications arise.
+Today it is more common for child births to be delivered by cesarean section when labor complications arise, which also helps to avoid birth injury.
 While natural vaginal birth requires less healing time than a cesarean section, considering the potential for birth trauma or injuries such as cephalhematoma, cesarean section birthing methods should be considered.

 Cephalhematoma Legal Options

 The law firm of Seeger Weiss LLP has a team of qualified medical malpractice attorneys and lawyers who are experienced in birth injuries and trauma when health professionals deviate from acceptable standards of practice in providing medical care.
-If you believe that your child’s case of cephalhematoma is related to a deviation in acceptable standards of medical practice, please contact Seeger Weiss for a free case evaluation, or call 888-584-0411.
+Parents or caregivers who believe that a child’s case of cephalhematoma is related to a deviation in acceptable standards of medical practice, should contact Seeger Weiss for a free case evaluation, or call 888-610-6574.